CBonnell/lamps-keyusage-crl-validation-clarification/draft-lamps-bonnell-keyusage-crl-validation.md

    key is stored on the filesystem of the secretary’s laptop, etc.).
-4. Subject `X` signs a CRL using key `B` and publishes the CRL at the `distributionPoint` specified in the `crlDistributionPoints` extension of the certificates issued in step 2.
+4. Subject `X` signs a CRL using key `B` and publishes the CRL at the `distributionPoint` specified in the `crlDistributionPoints` extension of the certificates signed in step 2.
 5. Relying parties download the CRL published in step 4.
 The CRL validates successfully according to Section 6.3.3 of {{!RFC5280}}, as the CRL issuer DN matches, and the check for the presence of the